BattleZips/BattleZips-Plonky2/README.md

  - [ ] add utils for reading and writing proof data to buffers for storage in tests/ p2p proof exchange (required for MVP)
  - [ ] add ELO scores to chaincode to demonstrate public quantitative scores from private qualitative state to measure performance (required for MVP)
  - [ ] refactor BattleZips solidity harness from Hardhat to Foundry (optional)
+ - [ ] recursive shielding to hide length of state channel (optional)

 ## Steps
 ### Channel Open Proof